-Those looking for luxury should look no further than Surin Beach.
-It lacks cheesy souvenir shops and rickety beachside restaurants and is instead decorated with luxury resorts and homes.
-The beach is clean, not as busy as you might think, and provides visitors with some of the best views of the Andaman Sea from its white sand beaches.
-The beach has also been dubbed as the “Millionaire’s Row,” so visitors can rest assured it is going to be a luxurious yet expensive day at the beach, as the restaurant and wine bars here are not necessarily cheap.
+Those looking for luxury should look no further than Surin Beach – the cheesy souvenir shops and rickety beachside restaurants replaced by luxury resorts and homes.
+The beach is clean and not as busy as you might think, providing great views of the Andaman Sea.
+The beach has also been dubbed Millionaire’s Row, so rest assured it’s going to be an expensive day – the restaurants and wine bars here are not necessarily cheap.

 Nai Harn Beach